 There’s not a ban on moving homes, whether you’re renting or buying, but the Government are asking people to delay moving if possible, and if not, to take extra special precautions:

 If moving is unavoidable for contractual reasons and the parties are unable to reach an agreement to delay, people must follow advice on staying away from others to minimise the spread of the virus.

 Letting agents are closed, so how do I find tenants?

-On the 23rd March, approx 9pm’ish, Boris Johnson just finishing making another bumbling speech, announcing that from the 24th March, every shop that isn’t selling “non-essential goods and services” should wave the white flag and shut shop.
+On the 23rd March, approx 9pm’ish, Boris Johnson just finishing making another bumbling speech, announcing that from the 24th March, every shop that is selling “non-essential goods and services” should wave the white flag and shut shop.
 Immediately.